gilesp1729/GestureDetector/README.md

 - pinching of two kinds on the box

 Dependencies:
-- Arduino Giga touch library
+- Arduino Giga touch library (Arduino_GigaDisplayTouch)

 The gilesp1729 fork of the Giga GFX library has two new calls that stop the display flickering and improve appearance of smooth drags and pinches.
-See the example code forhow to comment these out if you don't want to use the fork.
+See the example code for how to comment these out if you don't want to use the fork.